3.50 from 6 votes

 Making the Manchurian Sauce (recipe for manchurian cauliflower):

 In another pan, heat oil over medium heat.
-Add finely chopped garlic, ginger, and green chilies.
+Add finely chopped ginger, and green chilies.
 Sauté them until fragrant.

 Now, it’s time to add the sauces.
 Pour in soy sauce, chili sauce, ketchup, vinegar, and a pinch of sugar.
 Stir well to combine all the ingredients.